Richard Golian

 I built my own analytics with the help of AI – cookie-free and GDPR-compliant

-Not long ago, I realized I wanted a better understanding of my blog’s traffic.
+Not long ago, I realised I wanted a better understanding of my blog’s traffic.

 I like clean and accurate data.
 But traditional analytics tools like Google Analytics come with serious downsides: inaccurate numbers (due to blocked consent requests and various tracking blockers), the need for a cookie banner, and questionable transparency around privacy.

-That’s why I decided to build my own analytics – with pure, unfiltered data and full respect for the privacy of my visitors.
-And since we’re living in 2025, I built it with the help of generative AI.
+That is why I decided to build my own analytics – with pure, unfiltered data and full respect for the privacy of my visitors.
+And since we are living in 2025, I built it with the help of generative AI.

-When it comes to programming, I’ve always considered myself an eternal beginner, ever since I started with web development at the age of 13.
+When it comes to programming, I have always considered myself an eternal beginner, ever since I started with web development at the age of 12.
 But AI has opened up skills and opportunities for me that I never imagined I would have.
-I’ve already written here on my blog about how AI helps me improve my coding skills, explaining its steps and decisions along the way.
+I have already written here on my blog about how AI helps me improve my coding skills, explaining its steps and decisions along the way.
 Thanks to that, my horizons have expanded far beyond what I thought possible.
 One of the results is my own custom-built analytics tool.

 Defining the Goals and First Prompts

 When building a project like this today, you really need to have a clear idea of what you want it to do and why.
-Just saying "I want my own analytics" isn’t enough.
+Just saying "I want my own analytics" is not enough.

 So we started by defining exactly what I wanted to measure: daily traffic, traffic sources, purchases of my premium articles, and a deeper analysis of visitor types (humans vs. suspicious activity vs. bots).